 Self-guiding ToursLiterature about self-guiding walking tours is available from the York County History Center, (717) 848-1587, at 250 E. Market St. The York County Convention and Visitors Bureau also usually stocks them at their two locations.

-ShoppingThe York Galleria, 2 miles east of I-83 on US 30, is the area's largest mall; anchor stores are The Bon-Ton, Boscov's and Sears.
+ShoppingThe York Galleria, 2 miles east of I-83 on US 30, is the area's largest mall; the anchor store is Boscov's.
 West Manchester Mall, 1 mile west of I-83 on US 30, features Kohl's.

 Two miles east of I-83 on US 30 across from York Galleria, Christmas Tree Hill offers holiday-themed gifts and home decor in a post-Revolutionary War mansion.